Last updated: April 23, 2026

 Hales Bar Dam era (1905–1913)

-Work on Hales Bar Dam, an early attempt by the Tennessee Electric Power Company (TEPCO) to tame the river gorge, brought thousands of workers to the area.
+Work on Hales Bar Dam, an early hydroelectric project by the Chattanooga and Tennessee River Power Company to tame the river gorge, brought thousands of workers to the area.
 Haletown and Guild grew rapidly to house them: boarding houses, small stores, and worker cottages went up to serve the construction camps.
+A third worker village, Ladd, grew up on the south bank of the river opposite Guild, connected to the north-bank camps by a narrow access tunnel under the dam itself.
 The dam was completed in 1913.
+(Ladd on the Tennessee River should not be confused with Ladds Cove, a separate place at the Battle Creek headwaters near Monteagle, on the southern slope of the Cumberland Plateau.)

 Hales Bar Dam, 1949